FINDING A SERIES OR AN AUTHOR:

 BOOK 1: Alchemystic

-As the story opens, Stanis wakes up to find himself looking out over a city that looks very different from the one that he remembers.
+As the story opens, Stanis wakes up to find himself looking out over a city that appears very different from the one that he remembers.
 He has obviously been asleep for many decades, but something has awakened him.

 Meanwhile, Devon Belarus is killed in a building collapse, and Lexi gets pulled out of her comfortable artsy life and forced into the family business.
 As she is walking home from work one night, she is mugged by a tattooed man with a knife who grabs her and hisses, "Where is it?...We've been looking so very long." (p.
-32) Devon tries to escape through an alley, but gets stuck at the top of a fence.
+32) Lexi tries to escape through an alley, but gets stuck at the top of a fence.
 Just as she begins to think that she is about to die, someone comes to her rescue and her assailant disappears.
 At this point, she has no idea what happened: Who was her attacker?
 What did he want?
 Who rescued her?
 Where did they both go?
 As the plot unwinds, she gets the answers to all of those questions.

 Soon, Lexi is immersed in a study of books and papers in her ancestor's magical library as she tries to figure out a way to locate four soul stones that she hopes will give Stanis more power so that she can somehow restore strength to the protection spell.
 As Lexi and her buddies search for the stones, they get into more and more dangerous trouble and eventually run into the villains of the story, who want two things: Alexander's spell book and the death of all remaining members of the Belarus family.